 - Tweetily – Allows you to share your old posts on Twitter automatically.

-- Buffer – a great tool for sharing posts, new and old, on Social Media.
+- Hootsuite – a great tool for sharing posts, new and old, on Social Media.

 Submit your blog to search engines